thomas2110781014/fhb-mcce-virtpt-fernlehre1/README.md

 Each of the three services runs on its own EC2 instance.

-The provisioning is done by passing a shell script via cloud-init to the instances during boot.
+The provisioning is done by passing a shell script via cloud-init to the instances during boot, which installs Docker Engine and runs the container.

 ## Requirements